 Since the Democrats opened the border and the US labor market is relatively strong, Nicaragua has been fortunate.

-• Many more Nicaraguans are trying their luck up North
+- Many more Nicaraguans are trying their luck up North

-• Wages have gone up substantially for low-income earners in the US due to a tight labor market
+- Wages have gone up substantially for low-income earners in the US due to a tight labor market

-• More money is thus being sent back home to Nicaragua
+- More money is thus being sent back home to Nicaragua

 Though lower than El Salvador’s 27%, Nicaragua’s remittance represent 20% of GDP.
 Instead of sitting at home and being unemployed or underemployed, hardworking people rather move to the US and send money back.
 For the Nicaraguan economy this is very positive.
+An estimated 6.5% of the Nicaraguan population moved to the US during the Biden administration.

 A gradual depreciation of the Nicaraguan Cordoba

 The result of all these factors has been a gradual depreciation of the Nicaraguan Cordoba, which enables the country to remain competitive.
-You’ll notice that the smooth descent is clearly managed by the central bank.
+Youโll notice that the smooth descent is clearly managed by the central bank.

 Managing their own currency is a big plus.
 This becomes abundantly clear when traveling between dollarized El Salvador and Nicaragua.
 The cost of living is much lower in Nicaragua, thanks to this constant devaluation.
 Though El Salvador has a lot going for it, it is not competitive yet when it comes to input costs for people who want to invest there, due to the country’s dollarization.